 \subsection{A Pressure or Temperature Driven Glass Transition}

-Identifying whether the fluctuations in supercooled water shown earlier, reflect a glass transition requires directly interrogating the kinetics of glassy dynamics.
+Identifying how these fluctuations in supercooled water are connected to a glass transition requires directly interrogating the kinetics of glassy dynamics.
 To this end, we design simulations that independently induce vitrification through changes in temperature or pressure, motivated by two experimental protocols that have been used to infer the existence of distinct liquid phases.
 The first is inspired by X-ray scattering experiments that track the depressurization dynamics of high-density liquid water following laser-induced heating of high-density amorphous ice (HDA) \cite{kim2020experimental}, while the second mirrors calorimetric measurements upon cooling.
 For all the ensuing analysis, unless stated otherwise, we report results coming from extensive simulations with the DNN@SCAN potential using 512 water molecules.

-\emph{Pressure Induced Vitrification:} Figure~\ref{fig:glassTransition}A shows simulations performed at 195~K corresponding to the temperature where fluctuations between the high-density liquid and the arrested low-density phase were observed in Fig.~\ref{fig:MSD}.
+\emph{Pressure Induced Vitrification:} Figure~\ref{fig:glassTransition}A shows simulations performed at 195~K corresponding to the temperature where fluctuations between the high-density liquid and the low-density phase were observed in Fig.~\ref{fig:1}.
 Starting from well-equilibrated HDL configurations at high pressure (5~kbar), we depressurized the system to $-1$~kbar using five different pressure-ramp rates.
 Except for the fastest ramp, where the potential energy remains essentially unchanged, all slower ramps drive the system into a distinctly lower-energy state.
 Moreover, the final energy decreases systematically with decreasing ramp rate.
 This mirrors the classical signature of glass formation: slower driving allows the system to explore deeper minima in the potential-energy landscape.
 Although pressure-induced glass transitions are less common than temperature-driven ones, they are well documented \cite{shumway1995molecular}; the key difference here is that the transition occurs upon depressurization rather than pressurization, highlighting the unusual thermodynamic landscape of supercooled water.